AxelOP96/jetbrains/README.md

         System.out.println("I'm a Java program.");
     }
 }
 Here, the second code example doesn't look ugly, but it is just not a Java way.
-Most of the common conventions follow the first example.
+Most of the common conventions follow the first example.(aqui el segundo ejemplo de codigo no se ve horrible pero no es una forma en Java.
+La mayoria de las convenciones comunes siguen el primer ejemplo)

-Avoid extra spaces
+Avoid extra spaces(Evita espacios extra)
 Sometimes you may add some spaces even if you don't really need them.
-This will reduce the readability of your code.
+This will reduce the readability of your code.(A veces puedes añadir algunos espacios incluso si no son necesarios.
+Esto reducira la buena lectura de tu codigo)

-Avoid extra spaces within parentheses.
+Avoid extra spaces within parentheses.(Evita espacios extra con parentesis)
 Good:

 System.out.println("Hello!");